Valentine's Day

 1/3 cup confectioner's sugar

-Pour cheese mixture over ladyfingers; sprinkle with chocolate and
+Pour cheese mixture over ladyfingers; sprinkle with cocoa powder and refrigerate overnight.

 Serves 4